maierbn/opendihu/examples/electrophysiology/neuromuscular/surface_coupling/surface_coupling.md

 "connectedSlotsTerm2To1": [0],

 ```
 Meaning that the slot 1 is tranferred from term 1 (reaction term) to the term 2 (diffusion) and back.
-TODO: can we avoid the transfer back?
+TODO: do we need the transfer back?

 The immediate question is what is stored in that slot.
-For this we need to refer to `muscle1_mappings`, which are defined in `helper.py`.
+For this we need to refer to `muscle1_mappings`, which are defined in `helper.py` and depend on the specified `cellml_file`.

 ```
   variables.muscle1_mappings = {